 See a message from our Lead Pastor, Andrew Klassen, below.

-Click here for the latest updates on our response.
+Click here for the latest updates on what’s happening at West Portal Church.

 Click here for our recent sermons.